brianshumate/vaultron/examples/telemetry/visualizing-telemetry.md

     - Version: **1.1.x**
 4. Click **Add**

+You should observe a dialog with "Data source is working" provided that the Grafana container can communicate with the graphite container.

 Now it's on to defining a dashboard and panels!

 #### Example Vault Ops Dashboard JSON